-16.7.4 SUCCESSION TO FSS ACCOUNT
+16.7.4 SUCCESSION TO FSS ACCOUNT [24 CFR 984.305(D)]

-If the FSS HOH no longer resides with other family members in the assisted unit, the other remaining adult members of the FSS family have the right to designate another adult family member to receive the funds.
+If the Head of FSS Family no longer resides with other family members in the assisted unit, the other remaining adult members of the FSS family have the right to designate another adult family member to receive the funds.
 FH must be consulted and must approve this change.
-The request for change of HOH must be submitted in writing, and must include the following:
+The request for change of Head of FSS Family must be submitted in writing, and must include the following:

-- The name of the new designated FSS HOH

-- The signature of the new FSS HOH

-- The effective date of the change
+- The name of the new designated Head of FSS Family - The signature of the new Head of FSS Family - The effective date of the change

-An addendum to the FSS Contract must include the effective date of change and must be signed by the new head of household and FH representative.
+An addendum to the FSS Contract must include the effective date of change and must be signed by the new Head of FSS Family and FH representative.